Farmers Fight Environmental Regulations

 The Clean Water Act, which has cleaned up pollution from factories over the past 40 years, specifically exempts what it calls "normal farming practices" like plowing or maintaining drainage ditches.

-And in recent years, farmers have fought any hint of stricter regulation.
+In recent years, farmers have fought any hint of stricter regulation.

-For instance, farm groups campaigned against the Clean Water Rule, issued by the Obama Administration.
+For instance, farm groups campaigned against the Clean Water Rule, issued by the Obama administration.
 It defines what streams or wetlands are considered waters of the U.S., and thus covered by the Clean Water Act.
 Don Parrish, senior director of congressional relations for the American Farm Bureau Federation, says the rule's definition is much too broad.

-"All of a sudden, farmers go from farming fields and land that they have always farmed, to farming in "waters of the U.S.," he says.
+"All of a sudden, farmers go from farming fields and land that they have always farmed, to farming in 'waters of the U.S.,' " he says.

 Last week, President Trump ordered a formal review of the Clean Water Rule, and his remarks made clear where he stood.
 "It's a horrible, horrible rule," he said.
 "Has sort of a nice name, but everything else is bad."